 Save the file to your hard drive, unzip it and you will be presented with a collection of files that can be read with any basic text application.
-The collection was last updated in November 2011.
+The collection was last updated in September 2021.
 If your copy is older than this, you should download a new one as several mistakes have been corrected and much new stuff added.
-If you prefer something a little moee interactive, visit Scale Finder, courtesy of Tinus Koorn.
+If you prefer something a little more interactive and a little less old school, visit Scale Finder, courtesy of Tinus Koorn.

 Audio Examples of Just Intonation and Equal Temperament Applied to the Harmonica